plantanapp/documentation/docs/tokens/using-tokens-in-themes.md

 ## Conclusion

-Embedding tokens within your DNN themes is now streamlined and efficient with the new method introduced in Plant an App version 1.28.
+Embedding tokens within your themes is now streamlined and efficient with the new method introduced in Plant an App version 1.28.
 This powerful capability allows you to seamlessly inject dynamic content, enhancing user experience and providing up-to-date information across your applications.

-Revised 09/08/2025
+Revised 09/16/2025